duncanthrax/scream/README.md

 published on your local network as a PCM multicast stream.

 Receivers on the network can pick up the stream and play it through their own audio outputs.
-Two simple receivers for Linux (interfacing with PulseAudio or ALSA) and one for Windows are provided.
+Receivers are available for Unix/Linux (interfacing with PulseAudio or ALSA) and for Windows.

 For the special scenario of a Windows guest on a QEMU host,
 @martinellimarco has contributed support for transferring audio